Violin Bow Technique+

 - Teachers can use a particular video clip of an exercise to illustrate a reference point in a lesson.

-The material here is available by subscription at $6/month or $36/year.
-Subscribers have access to all the content, and you can subscribe from the Registration page.
+The material here is available by subscription ($6/month, $36/year or $108/lifetime) and subscribers are able to view all the content.
+You can subscribe from the registration page.